 - Health Administration Press - The publishing arm of the American College of Healthcare Executives.
 Their site contains a comprehensive listing of materials from Health Administration Press as well as discount opportunities and instructions for those interested in submitting materials for publication.

 - Joint Commission Resources - Disseminates information regarding accreditation, standards development and compliance, good practices, and health care quality improvement.
 JCR is a subsidiary of The Joint Commission (formerly the Joint Commission on Accreditation of Healthcare Organizations - JCAHO).

 - American National Standards Institute - A private, non-profit organization (501(c)3) that administers and coordinates the U.S. voluntary standardization and conformity assessment system.

-- Center for Medicare and Medicaid Services - Contains Conditions for Coverage (CfCs) and Conditions of Participation (CoPs) that health care organizations must meet to participate in the Medicare and Medicaid programs.
+- Centers for Medicare and Medicaid Services - Contains Conditions for Coverage (CfCs) and Conditions of Participation (CoPs) that health care organizations must meet to participate in the Medicare and Medicaid programs.
 These standards are used to improve quality and protect the health and safety of beneficiaries.
-Part of cms.gov.
+Part of CMS.gov.

 - Centers for Disease Control (CDC) - The leading federal agency for protecting the health and safety of people at home and abroad, providing credible information to enhance health decisions, and promoting health through strong partnerships.
 CDC serves as the national focus for developing and applying disease prevention and control, environmental health, and health promotion and education activities designed to improve the health of the people of the United States.